Why Has The Law-Commission Suggested To Register NRI Marriages?

-If someone in your family or friend is looking forward to marrying an NRI, you should take cognizance of the new recommendation of the law panel to ensure their safety and credibility.
-Taking note of the blistering issue on February 16, the Law Commission has suggested the government register the NRI marriages.
+If someone in your family or friends is looking forward to marrying an NRI, you should take cognizance of the new recommendation of the law panel to ensure their safety.
+Taking note of the blistering issue on February 16, the Law Commission has suggested the government to register the NRI marriages.

 In the past few years, the number of deceitful marriage cases has considerably increased.
 Particularly, the Punjab region has been under the clutch of such blunders.
 However, these cases can happen to anyone, but women have been the easiest prey in domestic matters.